T

 Insider tips

-• Utilize Chicago's extensive public transportation system (the 'L' train and buses) to save time and money.
+• Utilize Chicago's extensive public transit system (CTA 'L' trains and buses).

 Packing highlights